Codee91/DBEvent/README.md

 event_user.sql
 --------------
 This table contains information about users.
 This includes details such as user ID, name, lastname, email.
+(Users don't require any password due to the fact that they don't have to log in)

 event_admin.sql
 ---------------